neerajww/ai4all/_build/html/_sources/intro.md

 Artificial Intelligence (AI) is not just for computer scientists and engineers, but for all of us who seek to harness its power to improve the world around us.
 This resource is designed to help you steer towards unlocking the power of this transformative field to create a better future for all of us.

-Use the navigtaion bar to see the material.
+Use the contents tabs on the left to go to sepecific material set.